Oberon Workstation is our new Mac application that implements "Project Oberon - Revised Edition 2013" from Prof. Niklaus Wirth.

 By virtue of this Files-Device in Oberon Workstation, potentially large in-memory file buffers are allocated on the Mac host and provide ample space.
 Oberon software can use unregistered files that -in Oberon Workstation- never need physical disk access, until you decide to save to disk by registering them.

 Constructing relatively large programs is possible if you use the "heap" mainly for structures of light-weight records/objects.
 Bulk storage of e.g. "sequential" data such as texts or fragments of text can easily be delegated to the (memory buffered) file system.
 Oberon's standard text system presents a fine example.

-The new Oberon Workstation will be the "unleashed" continuation of the namesake program (now called Oberon Core) that was downloaded by thousands of users and highly rated since its first release in 2015.
+Oberon Workstation is the continuation of its namesake program (today called Oberon Core on the App Store) that was downloaded by thousands of users and highly rated since its first release in 2015.

-The application is kept fully compatible with Project Oberon, with the exception of the low-level file system implementation.
+The application is still fully compatible with Project Oberon, with the exception of the low-level file system implementation.
 Additions are "external" to Oberon, i.e. are implemented in the periphery.

 The Oberon Project uses modest hardware specifications (1Mb), screen resolution (1024 x 768) and colour depth (black and white).
 This limitation is still reflected in the current Oberon Workstation application.
 It allows the application to use the Oberon software with minimal changes.

-In this version of Oberon Workstation no network device is available but it is planned in a future release.
-There are no RS232 or SPI devices.
+In this version of Oberon Workstation there are no RS232 or SPI devices.
 If you plan to generate low-level object code or boot-images for a board, you need to replace the Input, Files, FileDirOSX and KernelOSX modules by the Project Oberon versions.